GrowthBadger just turned nine months old, so it’s time for its third progress update!

 Mostly with the Blog Statistics article.
 It’s been a smash hit, thanks to a new technique I used to create and promote it.

 I’ll be publishing a case study about it very soon where I’ll show exactly how I did it, so if you haven’t subscribed to get email updates yet be sure to do that right now — just click here.
+[UPDATE: the case study article is now live: check it out here to see how the Double Survey Technique works.]

 Which brings us to my near-future plans for this blog.